-In order to complete the assessment and to meet the objectives of the brief, the following scope of works was completed:
+In order to complete the assessment and meet the objective of the brief the following scope of works was completed:

-- A desk study review of available historical, geological, hydrogeological and environmental sensitivity information for the site.
+- A desk study review of available historical, geological and hydrogeological and environmental sensitivity information for the site.
 The desk study includes an assessment of historical land uses.
-Information on site utility services from various providers was examined.
-Detailed maps on cable routes with indicative leak locations and likely location of the leak was provided by the ESB and taken into consideration. - Site walkover to establish as much information as possible regarding site operations, surrounding activities and land use, observed evidence of contamination and remedial measures. - Preparation of report in accordance with best practice guidance, including description of desk study findings and site walkover observations and develop a preliminary conceptual model for the site.
+Information on site utility services from various providers was examined together with detailed information on the cable route with a known leak point on the EBS cable, such as cable ends or joints. - Site walkover to undertake a detailed site inspection to establish as much information as possible regarding site operations, activities, observed evidence of contamination and land use to include detailed site notes and photographs. - Prepare a report in accordance with best practice guidance, in that the information gathered will be used to develop a preliminary conceptual model for the site.